bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 ~~~~~~~~~~

 Bokeh can also supply a block of JSON that can be easily consumed by a BokehJS
-to render standalone Bokeh content in a specifed div.
+to render standalone Bokeh content in a specified div.
 The |json_item| function
 accepts a Bokeh Model (e.g. a Plot), and optionally a target ID that identifies
 a div to render into: